Hand tools and fabrication machines

 Note: If you get the wiring exactly as described above, my code in the next section will work with no modifications.
 There are two parts to this setup.
 One file controls all the GPIO and circuit logic, and the other runs a local web server.

-Let's start with the code for controlling the GPIO.
+Make sure you have python v3 installed.
+Now let's start with the code for controlling the GPIO.
 This requires the RPi.GPIO python library which can be installed on your Raspberry Pi as follows:

 $> python3.4 -m pip install